Robert Stephenson: Colombian mines

 He travelled overland to Bogotá, arriving on 19 January 1825.
 Travelling onward, Robert found the heavier equipment at Honda on the Magdalena River; there was no way to get it to the mines as the only route was a narrow and steep path.
 The mines were another 12 mi from Mariquita, and Stephenson set up home at Santa Ana in a bungalow.
 The Mining Association sent Cornish miners to work the mine, but they proved difficult to manage and drank so heavily that only two-thirds were available for work on any given day.
 They refused to accept that Stephenson, who had not been brought up in Cornwall, could know anything about mining.

-Hiss contract ended on 16 July 1827.
+His contract ended on 16 July 1827.
 He travelled to Cartagena to see if he could walk across the Panama Isthmus, but this proved too difficult.
 While waiting for a ship to New York, he met the railway pioneer Richard Trevithick, who had been looking for South American gold and silver in the mines of Peru and Costa Rica, and gave him £50 so he could buy passage home.

 Stephenson caught a ship to New York; en route this picked up shipwrecked survivors that were so weak they had to be winched aboard, before the ship he was on sank in another storm.
 Everyone was saved, but Stephenson lost his money and luggage.
 He noticed that one second-class passenger was given priority over first-class passengers in the lifeboats: the captain later said privately that he and the passenger were Freemasons and had sworn an oath to show such preference to each other in times of peril.
 Stephenson was impressed and became a Freemason in New York.
 Wishing to see something of North America, he and four other Englishmen walked the 500 mi to Montreal via Niagara Falls.
 He returned to New York, caught the packet Pacific across the Atlantic and arrived in Liverpool at the end of November 1827.

 Locomotive designer

 In 1827 George was working as the chief engineer of the Liverpool and Manchester Railway (L&MR).
 He had built the Experiment locomotive with sloping cylinders instead of the vertical ones on previous locomotives.
 Robert wanted to improve the way the wheels were driven and had a chance when an order arrived in January 1828 from the L&MR. The Lancashire Witch was built with inclined cylinders that allowed the axles to be sprung, but the L&MR withdrew the order in April; by mutual agreement the locomotive was sold to the Bolton and Leigh Railway.
-Several similar locomotives with four or six wheels were built in the next two years, one being sent to the U.S. for the Delaware and Hudson Canal Company.
+Several similar locomotives with four or six wheels were built in the next two years, one being sent to the US for the Delaware and Hudson Canal Company.
 As well as working at the locomotive works, Robert was also surveying routes for railways and advised on a tunnel under the River Mersey.